rainbow-me/rainbowkit/README.md

 ### Try it out

-You can use the codesanboxes below try out RainbowKit:
+You can use the CodeSandbox links below try out RainbowKit:

 - with [Create React App](https://codesandbox.io/s/dn3rho)
 - with [Create React App (TypeScript)](https://codesandbox.io/s/ilfuoy)